 - concerns your business, commercial, professional or financial interests

-- concerns research that has been, is being, or will be carried out by or on your behalf
+- concerns research or the compilation or analysis of statistics that has been, is being, or will be carried out by you or on your behalf

 - concerns the affairs of the Commonwealth or a state government where the applicant is that government.